g-adopt/g-adopt.github.io/docs/install.md

 # Installing the G-ADOPT library

-First of all, you need to install [Firedrake](https://www.firedrakeproject.org), the finite element framework that G-ADOPT is built on.
+First of all, you need to install [Firedrake](https://www.firedrakeproject.org), the finite element framework underpinning G-ADOPT.
-Firedrake is available for Ubuntu, Mac and in principle other Linux and Linux-like systems.
+Firedrake is available for Ubuntu, Mac, and, in principle, other Linux and Linux-like systems.

 You can install both Firedrake and G-ADOPT by running: